pkellner/pkellner/_posts/2023-09-03-converting-pascalcase-to-camelcase-in-javascript-typescript-using-records.md

 ---
 # Converting PascalCase to CamelCase in TypeScript: A Type-Safe Approach with CatList

+> 🚨 **Critical Warning (Updated on September 7th, 2023)**: Although the code examples and methodologies discussed in this blog post are technically correct, they exhibit serious shortcomings when deployed in real-world applications.
+For an in-depth look at these deficiencies, and how to address them, please read [this urgent follow-up post](https://peterkellner.net/2023/09/07/How-ChatGPT-Scares-Me-When-Writing-Code/).

 One of the advantages of [TypeScript](https://www.typescriptlang.org/) is type safety, which helps ensure your data behaves as you expect.
 A task that can come up fairly often is the conversion of object keys from PascalCase to [camelCase](https://en.wikipedia.org/wiki/Camel_case).
 In this blog post, we'll explore how to accomplish this transformation while leveraging TypeScript's type-safe capabilities, specifically through the [Record](https://www.typescriptlang.org/docs/handbook/utility-types.html#recordkeys-type) type and `Object.entries()` function.

 ## Record Type in TypeScript: An Asset for Type Safety